QMSS-G5063-2025/Group_F_TBD/README.md

 ## Publicly Available Website

-We host our website [here](https://groupftbd-bntxpudsxzmibfu3iayopw.streamlit.app/).
+We host our website [here](https://groupftbd-bntxpudsxzmibfu3iayopw.streamlit.app/) for your easy access.

 ## Local Installation

-To run the website on your local machine, please follow the instruction
+To run the website on your local machine **for better performance**, please follow the instruction

 1. Clone the repo, run